This Week with Allan, Mike & Mary

-We will keep you company all weekend long with the best Lite Rock!
-Wake up Monday morning with Allan, Mike & Mary at 5:30!
+We will keep you company all weekend long with great Lite Rock!
+Monday, wake up with Allan, Mike & Mary at 5:30!

-- Allan Camp will play Southern New England’s best Lite Rock with the most music in the morning and All Day While You Work.
+- Allan Camp will play Southern New England’s best Lite Rock in the morning and All Day While You Work.

 - Mary Scanlon will have your morning news every 30 minutes.